matrix-org/matrix-spec-proposals/proposals/3909-membership-based-mutes.md

 To achieve Mutes via membership a new membership state is proposed of `mute`.
 It would allow you to exclusively send EDUs and no PDUs.

+A passive benefit of this MSC that is notable is that with the introduction of Partial joining of rooms the minimum state to join said room is important.
+As far as the authors understand this state is obligatorily going to be negatively effected by PL events climbing in number.
+This MSC mittigates this and this is a real world relevant example of why this MSC matters.
 ## Proposal

 This proposal defines the `mute` membership type.
-If a user has this membership type in a room they are restricted to exclusively sending the read marker EDUs and nothing more except leaving via setting their membership to `ban` as defined later.
+If a user has this membership type in a room they are restricted to exclusively sending the read marker EDUs and nothing more except leaving via setting their membership to `leave-mute` as defined later.

+This proposal also introduces the new membership type of `leave-mute` this special membership is set if a user leaves the room while their membership is `mute` this way you can still leave rooms while muted without introducing a security flaw.

-The legal transitions for the `mute` membership type based on Room version 10 would be `join` -> `mute` -> `ban`, `join`(Requires sufficient PL to set membership to `mute`), `leave`(Exclusively via kick)
+The legal transitions for the `mute` membership type based on Room version 10 would be `join` -> `mute` -> `leave-mute`, `join`(Requires sufficient PL to set membership to `mute`), `leave`(Exclusively via kick)

-When a users membership is `mute` they may leave the room by setting their own membership to `ban` this transition ignores power levels and instead behaves as if it was a leave.
-But if the person tries to re-join the room they will be banned the same way they would be if someone else sent a valid ban.
-The reason for going this way is simple.
-It preserves your ability to leave a room while your muted but you cant return without the moderators of the room desiring you to have the ability to return.

-This also solves the issue of forcing implementations to break the matrix tradition and evaluate not just the previous membership state but 2 membership states back to determine if its legal or not that would have been required to enable leaves.
+The legal transitions for the `leave-mute` membership type based on Room version 10 would be `mute` -> `leave-mute` -> `invite`(Requires sufficient PL to set membership to `mute` and to set membership to `invite`) , `leave-mute`, `leave`(Requires sufficient PL to set membership to `mute`).

 ### Authorisation rules.